No Fracking in California

 At stake: our water, our land, our air

-Oil companies want to inject chemical-laced water deep into the ground, fracturing subterranean rock and creating millions of gallons of toxic waste water.
+Oil companies want to inject chemical-laced water deep into the ground, fracture subterranean rock, and create millions of gallons of toxic wastewater.
 Thousands of these fracking wells would use up our already scarce water, foul our already polluted air, risk contamination of our drinking water and farmland, and emit methane, a potent global warming pollutant.

 - Fracking uses toxic chemicals and generates polluted waste water.
 According to a Congressional study, 13 different cancer-causing chemicals were found in the fracking fluids used by oil and gas companies between 2005 and 2009.
 In addition, California oil wells return five gallons of “produced water,” often laced with contaminants such as boron, ammonia and organic compounds, for every barrel of oil.

 - Fracking threatens precious natural areas.
 Oil companies have already fracked wells adjacent to Los Padres National Forest and off the coast of Ventura County.
 Expanded fracking in the Monterey Shale could take place near Channel Islands National Park, Chino Hills State Park in Orange County, Gaviota State Park in Santa Barbara County, and Point Mugu State Park in Ventura County – threatening visitors’ ability to enjoy those natural treasures.